 Hisense U7H: Easy to set up?

 This beast of a TV will require at least two people to unbox and set up.
 If you're not planning to wall-mount it, you'll need a stand that's at least 18 inches deep, as the two included feet span 17.8 inches.
-Thankfully, you can install those feet either 55.1 or just 24.4 inches apart from each other, which is nice if you have a tabletop that's deep but also narrow.
+Thankfully, they're width-adjustable: You can install the either 55.1 or 24.4 inches apart from each other, the latter option nice if you have a tabletop that's deep but also narrow.

 I appreciated that the included quick-setup guide includes customer-support information right up front: a toll-free phone number, hours of operation, a service e-mail address and a QR code you can scan to get a much more complete instruction manual.
 I highly recommend accessing that, as the printed guide covers just the basics.